LEOemaXie/random-quote-machine/README.md

 - Tweet the quote

 ## Challenges
-The challenges I faced was how to keep track of generated random quotes and display them when the user clicks on the arrow.
+The challenges I faced was on how to keep track of generated random quotes and display them when the user clicks on the back arrow.
 Also I had to figure a way to fetch the large JSON file of quotes without affecting the display of other components.

 ## What I Learnt
 - How to fetch and parse JSON from APIs